-Doug is currently Vice President & Northeast Regional Manager for Vibra-Tech Engineers, Inc. He is responsible for the direction and supervision of Vibra-Tech’s professional staff in six offices located in the Northeastern United States.
+Doug is currently Vice President & Northeast Regional Manager for Vibra-Tech Engineers, Inc. He is responsible for the direction and supervision of Vibra-Tech’s professional staff in three offices located in the Northeastern United States.

 Doug has used a wide variety of geophysical techniques on various environmental and geotechnical projects throughout the Northeast.
 Projects he has managed include the use of geophysical techniques in dam site investigations; foundation studies for power plant facilities; subsurface investigations for highway and utility alignments; geophysical and geological investigations for mining, quarrying, and dredging operations; investigations of subsurface conditions related to new and existing landfill facilities; delineation of contamination plumes; detection of buried waste; and the use of geophysical techniques in mine subsidence, sinkhole, and tunnel investigations.

 Doug is also responsible for the development and planning of all Iso-Seismic and Vibra-Map surveys performed by Vibra-Tech.
 The Iso-Seismic system is an array of 170 digital seismometers deployed around a quarry site to measure blast vibrations.
 The data is used to pinpoint chronic vibration areas around the quarry that may be related to the geology.
 Vibra-Map calculations are then employed to determine the proper firing time to use for a production blast in order to produce a vibration signal that minimizes structural response.
 Doug oversees the planning of these surveys, budgetary monitoring, scheduling and staff management, and review of final reports.

 Other projects Doug has been responsible for include the development of a recording system, procedures, and analysis for several environmental impact studies involving the measurement and prediction of traffic vibrations on structures adjacent to proposed highway alignments.